 Check Your Credit Score

 Now ideally, you’re going to want a credit score above 740.
 This is the range where banks typically give you the lowest interest rate possible.
 And also this means that you get the most money back in your pocket.
 If you have above 760, banks will bend over backward to give you loans.
 You’re just less likely to default on them.
 They start giving you lender credits and other rebates and other things that really save you a lot of money.
-Not in terms of how to build your credit.

 How to Buy a Home